Felines

 The 1-year-old abandoned stray, who was found in the Madison area

-care for others.
-She has volunteered her services at the refuge
+for others.
+She has volunteered her services at the refuge since it

 In addition to feeding, watering, scooping and cleaning, her skills